 Where to Hike

-Stay in the shade: Choosing a hike that keeps you under the shade of trees or within steep canyon walls, rather than exposed directly to the sun, is a good idea.
+Stay in the shade: Choose a hike that keeps you under the shade of trees or within steep canyon walls, rather than exposed directly to the sun.

 Hike near water: If there's not much shade, but you're near the ocean or a large lake, go for a hike where you can enjoy the cool sea or lake breeze.
 If you're hiking next to a river, you can dip your hat, shirt or bandana frequently and drape them on your body to keep you cool as the water evaporates.